 This research suggests that taking this bundle approach—organizing DEI efforts across nine synergistic sets of practices with performance measures—can offer credit unions a measurable impact on performance.

-To put this research into practice, download the report.
+To put this research into practice, download the report now.